ECCENTRIC: a fast and unrestrained approach for high-resolution in vivo metabolic imaging at ultra-high field MR: Theory

-The CS-SENSE-LR model reconstruction \cite{Klauser2021,Klauser2022} was used to reconstruct 4D ECCENTRIC ($k,t$) data into image-frequency spacee.
-Here, we adapted this reconstruction to the case of ECCENTRIC data by incorporating the non-uniform Fourier transform (NUFT).
+Due to the non-uniformity and sparsity of the sampling, a specific model is necessary to reconstruct 4D ($k,t$) data of ECCENTRIC into image-frequency space.
+In previous studies \cite{Klauser2019, Klauser2021,Klauser2022}, we demonstrated the effectiveness of CS-SENSE-LR model that combines partial-separability (or low-rank) with Total-Generalized-Variation (TGV) constraint for reconstructing Cartesian $k$-space data acquired with random undersampling, leading to improved SNR.
+Here, we extended the CS-SENSE-LR approach to incorporate non-uniform Fourier sampling necessary for reconstructing ECCENTRIC data.
 Defining the discrete MRSI data in image space to be $\rho$ as an $N_{\mathbf{r}}$ by $T$ array (with $N_{\mathbf{r}}$ the number of spatial points and $T$ the number of sampling time points), the low-rank hypothesis on the magnetization assumes that the MRSI data can be separated into a small number of spatial and temporal components :

 where $\mathbf{U}$ is a $N_{\mathbf{r}}$ by $K$ array and $\mathbf{V}$ a $K$ by $T$ array, with $K$ the rank of the low-rank model.
-These components are retrieved by CS-SENSE-LR reconstruction solving the inverse problem , where $\mathbf{s}$ the measured data, $\mathcal{F}$ the NUFT encoding operator, $\mathcal{C}$ the coil sensitivity operator, $\mathcal{B}$ the $B_0$ frequency shift operator and $\mathbf{L}$ represents the lipid signal ($N_{\mathbf{r}}$ by $T$ array) located at the skull that is reconstructed simultaneously with brain metabolite $\mathbf{U}$ and $\mathbf{V}$ but on a separate spatial support. $\mathcal{W}$, is a weighting operator of a Hamming window shape, and decreasing with the distance to the center of the $k$-space \cite{Ban2019,Klauser2021}. $\text{TGV}^2$ is the total generalized variation cost function with $\lambda$ the regularization parameter \cite{Knoll2011b}.
+These components are retrieved by CS-SENSE-LR reconstruction solving the inverse problem , where $\mathbf{s}$ the measured data, $\mathcal{F}$ the non-uniform Fourier transform (NUFT) encoding operator, $\mathcal{C}$ the coil sensitivity operator, $\mathcal{B}$ the $B_0$ frequency shift operator and $\mathbf{L}$ represents the lipid signal ($N_{\mathbf{r}}$ by $T$ array) from skull that is reconstructed simultaneously with brain metabolite $\mathbf{U}$ and $\mathbf{V}$ but on a separate spatial support. $\mathcal{W}$, is a weighting operator of a Hamming window shape, and decreasing with the distance to the center of the $k$-space \cite{Ban2019,Klauser2021}. $\text{TGV}^2$ is the total generalized variation cost function with $\lambda$ the regularization parameter \cite{Knoll2011b}.
 The NUFT encoding operator of ECCENTRIC $\mathcal{F}$ is a discrete non-uniform Fourier transform of type 1: